-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

 Northam said it's key to be able to enter Phases 2 and 3 that adequate testing is available to everyone around the commonwealth, and said Dr. Karen Remley's testing work group is working hand-in-hand with the health department to make that possible.

-He also thanked the work of free health clinics across Virginia, which have seen large increases in patients during the pandemic, even with dropping donations as they work to expand access to health care.
+He also thanked the work of free health clinics across Virginia, which have seen

+, even with dropping donations as they work to expand access to health care.

 Calling healthcare a right, the governor said he wants "all Virginians to have access to quality and affordable care."